-Perhaps MLB.tv blackouts will be a thing of the past in the years to come.
+With any luck, MLB.tv blackouts will be a thing of the past in the years to come.
 As of 2023, though, the popular network and streaming service offers a “Single Team” add-on to help you watch your favorite team.
-However, you will need to authenticate through your cable or satellite provider.
-That’s a problem for cord-cutters everywhere.
-It doesn’t seem at all fair considering that MLB.tv is a premium streaming service.
-Those who subscribe should be able to watch every game, regardless of the location.
-That isn’t the case though as viewers in the United States and Canada are impacted by blackout rules.
-Luckily there is a workaround.
-You can solve the blackout problem by using a VPN.
+That said, you will need to authenticate your account through your cable, satellite provider, or online account.
+Unfortunately, that’s a problem for cord-cutters everywhere.
+That doesn’t seem fair at all, considering that MLB.tv is a premium streaming service.
+Those who subscribe should be able to watch every game, no matter where they are.
+That isn’t the case, though, because viewers in the United States and Canada are impacted by blackout rules.
+Luckily, we have a workaround for you.
+You can solve the blackout problem with a VPN.

 Best VPN to Stream MLB.tv Blackout Games

 How to Use a VPN to Watch MLB At Bat

 - Launch the ExpressVPN app and select a server location.
-We chose London but ExpressVPN has a large network of servers around the world.
+We chose Miami but ExpressVPN has a large network of servers around the world.

-- We’re now located in London as far as anyone can tell online.
-As such we can reach any site as if sitting in London.
-The same would be true if we connected to a server in the US or anywhere else in the world.
+- You are now located in Miami as far as anyone can tell online.
+As such you can reach any site as if sitting in Miami.
+The same would be true if we connected to a server in the UK or anywhere else in the world.

 MLB.TV Blackouts Explained